 The Ed Wood Memorial Prize is named in honour of Professor Edward J Wood, who established and became the first director of the Learning and Teaching Support Network for Bioscience, subsequently the UK Centre for Bioscience, and who dedicated himself to the promotion of biochemistry and molecular biology education.

 The competition is open to all employed bioscience teachers in the UK HE sector.
-Individuals can enter Round 1 by being nominated, either by themselves or a colleague, using our Application Form by October 31st 2016.
+Individuals can enter Round 1 by being nominated, either by themselves or a colleague, using our Application Form by 25th October 2017.
 Students can also now suggest candidates for the Award by using our Student Suggestion Form.
-Why not also advertise the Award at your university with our 2017 Poster?
+Why not also advertise the Award at your university with our 2018 poster?

 Applicants who are selected to progress to Round 2 will be required to complete a case study, present this in person and complete an interview with the judging panel.